- Politics and Social Issues»

 The Russian Factor in Syria

 The Syrian people have never known democracy.
-The fact is democracy is a unheard phenomena in the entire Middle East and the Assad regime held on to power with an iron hand and a dictatorship.
+The fact is a democracy is a unheard phenomenon in the entire Middle East and the Assad regime held on to power with an iron hand and a dictatorship.

 Opposition to Assad

 The western powers were greatly handicapped in their design of the Middle East.
 After conquering Iraq and Libya, they thought it the right time to oust Assad.
 An insurrection was allowed to build up against Assad.
 The plan was to give a fillip to the opponents of Assad and once the opposition had crystallized, to intervene and overthrow Assad.

 But times had changed.
 The American people wary of another war after the Pyrrhic victories in Iraq and Libya was loathing to allow the US government a free hand to intervene in Syria.
 Another deterrent was the 17 trillion debt, a result of reckless spending on unproductive wars.
 Congress was certainly not enamored of another intervention in Syria.

 Looking for a way to intervene in Syria, the bogey of use of Chemical weapons by Assad was built up.
 It was expected that the world would appreciate a "principled" stand against such weapons.
 But the UN reports could not confirm that the WMD chemical weapons were used by Assad, so eh the USA and its allies France and the UK were in a limbo.
 One other factor emerged.
 This was the support of Russia and to an extent China for Assad.
 These two powers had felt that the west had cheated them into giving support in Libya and they were not prepared to tow the Western powers line.